 - The Privilege Of Giving Back And Sharing Our Knowledge – This is a small chapter to remind you how lucky we are to be in a country like the U.S. or other developed nation.
 Sam pushes you not to take things for granted and to do what you should be doing instead of being stuck at a job you don’t enjoy.

 In addition to the above chapters, Sam provides some useful resources to help you engineer your own layoff.
-He also includes a number of options to take a hold of your finances, such as using Personal Capital, Betterment, or LendingTree.
+He also includes a number of options to take a hold of your finances, such as using Empower (formerly Personal Capital), Betterment, or LendingTree.

 What I liked about this book